Public-Health-Scotland/technical-docs/Posit Infrastructure/New Posit Environment Quick Start Guide.md

 - On day one, if you need to install our PHS R packages (`{phsmethods}`, `{phsopendata}`, `{phstemplates}`, `{phsstyles}`, `{phsverse}` and `{slfhelper}`), you will have to install these directly from GitHub using the `remotes::install_github()` function.
 In a few weeks time, the Data Science Team will configure the PHS Posit Package Manager with pre-built binaries for these packages.

+### Restoring `{renv}` environments

+It is likely that your RStudio projects that use `{renv}` to track the packages (and their versions) that your project needs, will not restore successfully.
+This is due to many older versions of packages not support R v4.4.2.
+To update your `{renv}` project environment to work in the new Posit environment, please follow these steps:

 ---

 ## 5. Night Sessions